ddnexus/pagy/docs/how-to.md

 By default pagy tries to derive parameters and variables from the request and the collection, so you don't have to explicitly pass it to the `pagy*` method.
 That is very handy, but assumes you are paginating a single collection per request.

 When you need to paginate multiple collections in a single request, you need to explicitly differentiate the pagination objects.
+You have the following commong ways to do so:

-### Pass the request path
+==- Pass the request path

 By default pagy generates its links reusing the same `request_path` of the request, however if you want to generate links pointing to a different controller/path, you should explicitly pass the targeted `:request_path`.
 For example: